 An excellent resource that covers learning to program in Python well and in sufficient depth to meet the National Curriculum standards at KS3/4...
 The problems are clearly outlined and an associated model solutions are useful as a learning resource or even the basis for a set of student notes; the difficulty level is about right and even complex tasks like file handling and arrays are covered in a straightforward way.

 A good resource - impressed with how logical it is and the exemplars would certainly help teachers that are new to programming...
 Offers differentiation through independent learning and support that could be teacher led...
 I liked the use of stars on the challenges, the simple effective mark scheme and use of programs.
 Exemplars are very good too.

 This resource is very useful for absolute beginners through to more experienced users.
 The tasks start very easy, but get very difficult by the end.
-The first few tasks would be suitable for KS3, but the latter ones are firmly aimed at KS4...
+The majority of tasks are suitable for KS3, with the latter ones firmly aimed at KS4...
 The inclusion of the answers [in .py format] will be very useful to inexperienced teachers The PowerPoint version will be useful to display on IWBs...
 Layout is good and consistent.
 I like the 'skills' required column, which gives the students a pointer as well as reminding them of some of the key concepts in programming.